 As in other forms of cancer, the exact cause of lymphosarcoma in dogs is not known.

-It appears that certain breeds of dogs are more predisposed to lymphoma than others.
+It appears that certain breeds of dogs are more predisposed to this cancer than others.
 They include:

 - Bassett Hounds